mattermost/docs/source/preferences/manage-your-display-options.rst

 Show online availability on profile images
 ------------------------------------------

-You can show or hide `availability </preferences/set-your-status-availability.html#set-your-availability>`__ on profile pictures in Mattermost.
+You can show or hide :ref:`availability <preferences/set-your-status-availability:set your availability>` on profile pictures in Mattermost.

 .. tab:: Web/Desktop